 Chairs: Thorsten Kiefer, Future Earth, Global Secretariat Hub, Paris, France and Julien Emile-Geay, University of Southern California, Los Angeles, CA, United States

-OSPA Liaisons: Thorsten Kiefer, Future Earth, Global Secretariat Hub, Paris, France
+OSPA Liaison: Thorsten Kiefer, Future Earth, Global Secretariat Hub, Paris, France